mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 3. You will be notified when swapping is complete.

 **Note**.
-If your backfill is complex (backfill validation fails for e.g.), it is recommended to talk to someone in Data Engineering or Data SRE to process the backfill via the backfill DAG.
+If your backfill is complex (backfill validation fails for e.g.), it is recommended to talk to someone in Data Engineering or Data SRE (#data-help) to process the backfill via the backfill DAG.

 ## Completing the Pull Request